buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 The **first time** you take this Feat, after a night' \*\*s rest you recover 1d6 additional Hit Points.

-The **second time**, requirement Constitution 1, that you take this Feat, at the end of each of your rounds you reduce the Bleeding condition by 1.
+The **second time** you take this Feat, requirement Constitution 1, at the end of each of your rounds you reduce the Bleeding condition by 1.

 The **third time**, requirement Constitution 2, you take this Feat, after a night' \*\*s rest you recover double the Hit Points.